Hudson Square: History

 Hudson Square and its neighbourhood is, I believe, the most fashionable part of the town; the square is beautiful, excellently well planted with a great variety of trees, and only wanting our frequent and careful mowing to make it equal to any square in London.
 The iron railing which surrounds this enclosure is as high and as handsome as that of the Tuilleries, and it will give some idea of the care bestowed on its decoration, to know that the gravel for the walks was conveyed by barges from Boston, not as ballast, but as freight.

 Trinity Wall Street owns substantial commercial real estate in Hudson Square.

 In 2013, the neighborhood was re-zoned to allow taller buildings.
 In July 2018, The Walt Disney Company announced plans to move its New York headquarters and operations to Four Hudson Square in a 99-year development deal, on land owned by Trinity, with construction scheduled to begin in 2020.
-The complex – consisting of two 320 ft towers with – is expected to open in 2024.
+The complex – consisting of two 320 ft towers with – was expected to open in 2024.
 Subsequently, in December 2018, Google announced that it would construct a $1 billion, 1,700,000 ft2 headquarters across three buildings in Hudson Square, supplementing its existing location at 111 Eighth Avenue in Chelsea, by 2020.
-Google would also purchase 550 Washington Street in 2021, a former freight rail terminal in Hudson Square since converted into an office building.
+Google also purchased 550 Washington Street in 2021, a former freight rail terminal in Hudson Square since converted into an office building.
 Other companies located in the Hudson Square area include Warby Parker (eyeglasses), Oscar Health (health insurance), and Harry's (razors).